arun-gupta/arun-gupta.github.io/index.md

 ## Latest

-Arun Gupta is a globally recognized expert in developer relations, open source strategy, and go-to-market innovation.
-He has held leadership roles at companies including Amazon, Apple, Red Hat, Oracle, Intel, and JetBrains, and has been deeply involved with foundations such as CNCF and OpenSSF.
-Arun is known for building and scaling open source communities, driving ecosystem adoption, and shaping governance models that balance technical excellence with community health.
-He has built developer communities that drive adoption and aligned DevRel with product, marketing, and sales to create lasting champions.
-Arun advocates mindfulness, kindness, and developer empathy as the foundation of modern DevRel.
+Arun Gupta is a globally recognized leader in open source, cloud-native ecosystems, and developer relations.
+He has held leadership roles at Amazon, Apple, Red Hat, Oracle, Intel, and JetBrains, and has been deeply involved with foundations such as CNCF and OpenSSF.
+Arun is known for building and scaling open source communities, driving ecosystem adoption, and shaping governance models that balance technical excellence with community health, grounded in a leadership style that emphasizes mindfulness, kindness, and developer empathy.

-He chaired the CNCF and OpenSSF governing boards, leading ecosystem growth and open source security initiatives.
-Arun also helped Fortune 100 companies embrace open collaboration through founding multiple open source program offices.
-A global speaker and author, Arun has keynoted in 50+ countries, is a Docker Captain and Java Champion, and founded Devoxx4Kids USA.
-He actively leads initiatives like the UN’s Tech Over Hackathon.
+He served as Chair of the CNCF and OpenSSF Governing Boards, where he helped guide ecosystem growth and advance open source security initiatives.
+He has also helped Fortune 100 companies adopt open collaboration by founding and scaling open source program offices.

+A global speaker and author, Arun has delivered keynotes in 50+ countries, is a Docker Captain and Java Champion, and founded Devoxx4Kids USA.
+He continues to support global initiatives including UN-led technology hackathons.

 ## 500 character version
 Arun Gupta is vice president of DevEx at JetBrains.
 He has 25+ years of experience fostering developer communities at companies such as Sun/Oracle, Amazon, Apple, and Intel.
 He has taken these companies through systemic changes to embrace open source principles, contribute, and collaborate effectively in open source.
 He is the ex-Chair of the CNCF and OpenSSF Governing Board.
 He has delivered technical talks in 50+ countries and authored multiple books.
 He is a fitness and kindness enthusiast.